bitmark-inc/jobs/2020 Nov/Backend Engineer.md

 # Backend Engineer

-Bitmark Inc. – a venture backed software company – is looking for candidates to join our engineering team.
-You'll get to work in an environment that deeply values empirical product development.
+Bitmark Inc. – a venture backed software company – is looking for candidates to join our team and accelerate development of our blockchain and related services.
+You’ll get to work in an environment that deeply values design and engineering, alongside a talented team with industry-proven open source (we are ex-Openmoko people) and design experience.

 ## Essential job functions